zenvia/zenvia-sdk-node/README.md

 const response = await client.listSubscriptions();
 ```

-The response can be an array of `ISubscription` object when successful or an `IError` object when error.
+The response can be an array of `ISubscription` object when successful or an `IError` object on errors.

 #### Create a subscription

 Use the `createSubscription` method to create a subscription.
-A subscription can be an `MessageSubscription` object when is the message or an `MessageStatusSubscription` object when is the message status.
+A subscription can be an `MessageSubscription` object for message subscriptions or an `MessageStatusSubscription` object for message status subscriptions.

 ```js
 const client = new Client('YOUR_API_TOKEN');